amrvac/amrvac/doc/cakforce.md

 *cak_add_source:*
 The subroutine cak_add_source is called at each timestep to add the CAK line force together with the radial Thomson (continuum) force.
 Depending on the chosen option (`cak_1d_force` or `cak_vector_force`) either the original 1-D CAK line force or the full CAK vector force is computed.
 The forces are all computed in dimensionless units.

 In case there is adiabatic (M)HD, the forces will also be added to the energy equation.
 To mimic stellar heating there is a floor temperature set (being the stellar surface temperature) to the wind.
-This also fixes the sometimes possible occurence of negative thermal pressures in parts of the hypersonic wind outflow.
-However, if this happens the code will still crash inside phys_get_pthermal, that is called to compute the floor temperature.To avoid a code crash set `check_small_values=.false.` in the method_list and the floor temperature will fix any misbehaving cells instead.
+This also fixes the sometimes possible occurrence of negative thermal pressures in parts of the hypersonic wind outflow.

 *cak_get_dt:*
 Since an additional force is introduced to the (M)HD system, we also check for possible time step constraints in every coordinate direction.
 When the 1-D CAK force is used this only applies to the radial direction again, when the vector CAK force is used then it depends on how many dimensions the problem uses to determine possible additional time step limitations.